-There are lots of different ways to meditation, super short mediations to long ones, mindful meditations, non-guided to guided mediations around specific areas you want help with.
+There are lots of different ways to meditations, super short mediations to long ones, mindful meditations, non-guided to guided mediations around specific areas you want help with.
 There are lots of different ones and we will cover some of these in our blogs.

 Mediation and Self-care

-By taking time out to meditate we are making time to take care of our mind.
+By taking time out to mediate we are making time to take care of our mind.
 If we take time out to look after ourselves and feel better about ourselves, we will be able to help others from a better place.
 As they say when in an airplane ‘put your own oxygen mask on first before helping others’… and that is what you are doing when you meditate.

 Benefits of Meditation

 Mediation has been known to help reduce stress and anxiety, increase calmness and clarity and promote happiness.
 From my own experience I would say this is so true.
 When I first began it was something I did on and off but now I do it every morning and on the odd days when I don’t do it, I find my day to more chaotic and busy than usual.